gabrielaomoraes/gabrielaomoraes/README.md

 ## Gabi -- @gabrielaomoraes

-👋 Hi there, I'm a software developer, currently working at Creditas with Kotlin language.
+👋 Hi there, I'm a software developer, currently working as Developer Advocate.
 - 🌱 I’m currently learning AI and Machine Learning with Python!

 ### Let's get in touch!